Tomb Raider I–III Remastered

 Tomb Raider I–III Remastered (Note: Also known as Tomb Raider I–III Remastered Starring Lara Croft) is a 2024 collection of action-adventure games developed and published by Aspyr.
 It is a remastered compilation of the first three games in the Tomb Raider series originally developed by Core Design: Tomb Raider (1996), Tomb Raider II (1997), and Tomb Raider III (1998).

-Tomb Raider I–III Remastered was released for Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S on 14 February 2024.
-The collection of games received positive to mixed reviews from critics.
+Tomb Raider I–III Remastered was released for Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S on 14 February 2024, and was later ported to Nintendo Switch 2, iOS, and Android on 12 March 2026.
+The collection of games received generally favourable reviews from critics.
 It was followed by Tomb Raider IV–VI Remastered on 14 February 2025.

 Gameplay

 Tomb Raider I–III Remastered is a collection of remasters of the first three games in the Tomb Raider series: Tomb Raider, Tomb Raider II, and Tomb Raider III.
 Each game features archaeologist-adventurer Lara Croft as she travels through a series of ancient ruins and tombs in search of ancient artefacts, and is presented from a third-person perspective.
 Like in the original games, Lara is equipped with two pistols with infinite ammo by default and can run, walk (which prevents her from falling off ledges), look around areas, jump forwards and backwards, shimmy along ledges, roll, swim through bodies of water, and move blocks.
 The collection includes new features across all three games, such as options to choose between enhanced and original graphics and classic and modern control schemes, as well as camera lock-on, health bars for boss battles, photo mode, and over 200 achievements.